 This is no sure thing in a union that has in recent months aired internal rifts.
 But if seen through, the provisional deal would allow OHSU to avoid a costly strike that had emerged as a real possibility.
 The announcement comes a month after the AFSCME 328 voted to authorize a potential work stoppage, and just this week, the union had planned “strike preparedness” sessions with members.

-Union leaders say the agreement includes a ratification bonus, better protection for sick health care workers and increased time off, as well as an across-the-board pay increase of around 3-4% a year over the life of the contract.
-The deal would also in the new year set a minimum wage of $20 per hour, increasing to $25 by 2028.
+The agreement includes a ratification bonus, better protection for sick health care workers, and increased time off, as well as an across-the-board pay increase of around 3% to 4% a year over the life of the contract.
+The deal would also in the new year set a minimum wage of $20 per hour, increasing every six months over the life of the contract to $25 by 2028.

 During the negotiations process, the union had justified its demands in part on the basis of MIT’s Living Wage Calculator, which found that a single adult with no children in Portland needs to earn about $27 an hour to support themselves and meet basic expenses.

-AFSCME spokesman David Kreisman tells WW the final vote on the contract is likely to take place in early January.
+AFSCME spokesman David Kreisman tells WW the final union member vote on the contract is likely to take place in early January.

-OHSU in recent weeks reached a contract with about 700 health care workers represented by the Oregon Nurses Association.
-The larger ONA nurses contract doesn’t expire until the end of 2026.
-OHSU also has active contracts with three other smaller AFSCME unions.
+OHSU inked a separate labor contract in recent weeks with about 700 health care workers represented by the Oregon Nurses Association.
+Another, larger ONA nurses contract is set to expire in later 2026.
+OHSU also has active contracts with three other smaller AFSCME unions and is negotiating a first contract with another one.